-This bending method is typically considered a “non-marking” forming process suitable to pre-painted or easily marred surfaces.
-This bending process can produce angles greater than 90° in a single hit on standard press brakes process.
+This bending method is typically considered a “non-marking” forming process suitable for pre-painted or easily marred surfaces.
+This bending process can produce angles greater than 90° in a single hit on the standard press brakes process.

 Compression bending is cheaper than rotary draw bending due to its simpler set-up.
 However, it is limited to circular hollow sections.
 The set-up does not allow the use of a mandrel to support the inner diameter and may cause the outside surface to flatten slightly.
 It cannot be used for bending tubes to a small CLR because the tube may break or buckle.
 This method is commonly used in bending symmetrical workpieces and electrical conduits for structural application.

 For speed and economy, fabricators often use compression bending.
 This bending mode is used when the roundness of the bend is not critical, and when the objective is more about high output to get the lowest price per tube.

 The roll bending process induces a curve into bar or plate workpieces.
 There should be a proper pre-punching allowance.

 Roll-bending is a process whereby we obtain cold process deformation with a wider bend radius that theoretically can range from 5 times the cross-section to infinity.
 To achieve this process, the equipment used consists of plate bending machines.